François Gaussen: Life

 Gaussen was born at Geneva.
-His father, Georg Markus Gaussen, a member of the Council of Two Hundred, was descended from an old Languedoc family which had been scattered at the time of the religious persecutions in France.
+His father, Georg Markus Gaussen, a member of the Council of Two Hundred, was descended from an been scattered at the time of the religious persecutions in France.
 At the close of his university career at Geneva, Louis was in 1816 appointed pastor of the Swiss Reformed Church at Satigny near Geneva, where he formed a close relationship with J. E. Cellérier, who had preceded him in the pastorate, and also with the members of the dissenting congregation at Bourg-de-Four, which, together with the Église du témoignage, had been formed under the influence of the preaching of James and Robert Haldane in 1817.
 The Swiss revival was distasteful to the pastors of Geneva (Venérable Compagnie des Pasteurs), and on 7 May 1817 they passed an ordinance hostile to it.

 As a protest against this ordinance, in 1819 Gaussen published in conjunction with Cellerier a French translation of the Second Helvetic Confession, with a preface expounding the views he had reached upon the nature, use, and necessity of confessions of faith; and in 1830, for having discarded the official catechism of his church as being insufficiently explicit on the divinity of Christ, original sin and the doctrines of grace, he was censured and suspended by his ecclesiastical superiors.
 In the following year he took part in the formation of a Société Evangélique (Evangelische Gesellschaft).
 When this society contemplated, among other objects, the establishment of a new theological college, he was finally deprived of his charge.

 Gaussen's interest in Adventism was influenced by Henry Drummond, who was visiting Geneva in 1817, and who gathered around him some of the most prominent Adventists of the day.